INFOM124-Verification-et-Validation/INFOM124-Vervloessem-Lucas/README.md

 ## Practical courses - 2024-2025

-Thiss repository contains the JPacman project that will be used during the practical courses of "INFOM124 - Vérification et validation logicielle"
+This repository contains the JPacman project that will be used during the practical courses of "INFOM124 - Vérification et validation logicielle"

 ## Requirements